-ECTA 643 - Advanced Curriculum Design, Evaluation and Field Experience

-This course of study prepares the student for a leadership role in designing a school or district's curriculum, including the articulation of local, state, and federal requirements.
+ECTA 643CI - Advanced Curriculum Design, Evaluation and Field Experience designing a school or district's curriculum, including the articulation of local, state, and federal requirements.
 The course provides the student with experiences in evaluating the effectiveness of the curriculum.
 This course includes a 15-20 hour field study.